-- random fluctuations These are random, accidental, and unpredictable changes in a series variable of varying strength, which are observed over time and do not show any clear tendency.
-They are associated with errors of a statistical or prognostic nature. - development tendencies (trend) These are the long-term tendency of series data to one-way (monotonic) changes in the forecast variable.
+- random fluctuations these are random, accidental and unpredictable changes in a series variable of varying strength, which are observed over time and do not show any clear tendency.
+They are associated with errors of a statistical or prognostic nature, - development tendencies (trend) these are the long-term tendency of series data to one-way (monotonic) changes in the forecast variable.
 They are of an increase or decrease nature.
-They most often refer to a permanent phenomenon that affects the analysed data.
+They most often concern a permanent phenomenon that affects the analyzed data.
 Time series data may contain both developmental trends and random fluctuations.
 In order to isolate development trends, more historical data is usually needed.
-Therefore, we observe a rule of thumb: The longer the period of historical data observation, the greater the ability to precisely determine the type of trend.
-The trend is presented using a linear or non-linear mathematical function,

-- Cyclic fluctuations These are long-term rhythmic fluctuations in the value of a variable around a trend or a constant level that persist for a long time (longer than a year).
+Hence, we observe a rule of thumb: the longer the period of historical data observation, the greater the ability to precisely determine the type of trend.
+The trend is presented using a linear or non-linear mathematical function, - cyclical fluctuations these are long-term, rhythmic fluctuations in the value of a variable around a trend or a constant level, which persist for a long time (longer than a year).
 They are the result of business cycles.
 Different cycle lengths and their dynamics can be observed.
-Cyclical fluctuations are therefore related to changes in the economic activity of companys, crises or economic recovery, or the wealth of society.
-To analyse cyclical fluctuations and build a forecast of future demand, monthly, quarterly, or annual historical data from the last few years are needed. - seasonal fluctuations these are fluctuations in the value of a time series variable around a trend or constant level, which tend to repeat at regular (seasonal) intervals, not exceeding a year.
-In such a case, the precision of the forecasts built will depend on the type and scale of seasonal fluctuations, the number and type of gaps in the available data, and the forecast horizon.
+Cyclical fluctuations are therefore related to changes in the economic activity of enterprises, crises or economic recovery or the wealth of society.
+To analyze cyclical fluctuations and build a forecast of future demand, monthly, quarterly or annual historical data from the last few years are needed, seasonal fluctuations - these are fluctuations in the value of a time series variable around a trend or constant level, which tend to repeat at regular (seasonal) intervals, not exceeding a year.
+In such a case, the accuracy of the forecasts built will depend on the type and scale of seasonal fluctuations, the number and type of gaps in the available data, and the forecast horizon.

-The identification and analysis of the indicated components of a time series are called time-series decomposition.
+The identification and analysis of the indicated components of a time series is called time series decomposition.

 8.5.
-Preparing time-series data
+Preparing time series data

 Before taking steps to build forecasts, it is worth performing preliminary data processing, also known as data cleaning.
-They must be verified to eliminate errors or outliers.
+They need to be verified to eliminate errors or outliers.
 Skipping this step may result in distortion of forecast results and, as a result, errors in conclusions.
-It must be remembered that data related to unusual cases (outliers or rare cases) are true information, regarding which the forecaster has no doubts.
+It must be remembered that data related to unusual cases (outliers or rare cases) are true information about which the forecaster has no doubts.
 They are proven and reliable.

-There are various strategies to deal with outlier data.
+There are various strategies for dealing with outlier data.
 This is among other things:

-- no action, it involves ignoring atypical data because some forecasting methods are resistant to the occurrence of atypical data, - Filtering cases with outlier data this involves removing these data; however, this is not the best strategy, - replacing unusual data this is a popular strategy in which outliers are replaced by: (1) a value of 0, (2) an average value; (3) the maximum/minimum value of the filter, or (4) another value determined on the basis of a substantive criterion.
+- no action it involves ignoring atypical data, because some forecasting methods are resistant to the occurrence of atypical data, - filtering cases with outlier data this involves removing this data; however, this is not the best strategy, - replacing unusual data this is a popular strategy in which outliers are replaced by: (1) a value of O, (2) an average value; (3) the maximum/minimum value of the filter or (4) another value determined on the basis of a substantive criterion.